liratanak/SpdSample-Spring-MVC-3-MyBatis-3-Tiles-3/README.md

 - No redirect on root mapping
 - Separated the config and web
 - Use `Apache Tiles`, a templating framework
-- Easy to swictable with two MSSLQ driver
+- Easy to swictable with two MSSQL Server driver
  - `net.sourceforge.jtds` as default
  - `com.microsoft.sqlserver`, [more info](http://claude.betancourt.us/add-microsoft-sql-jdbc-driver-to-maven/) to use and resolve dependency by `maven`